 The Lunare Wrasse (Buy Online) is a great saltwater aquarium fish for beginners.
 The Lunare Wrasse is one of the most colorful fish with its yellow fins and vibrant blue-green body.
 They also will get more beautiful with age as the markings on their face and body will start to get brighter and more striking.

-The Lunare Wrasse aren’t really recommended for reef tanks since they tend to be aggressive foragers.
+The Lunare Wrasse aren’t recommended for reef tanks since they tend to be aggressive foragers.
 This can lead to them knocking over rocks and bumping into corals.
 They won’t eat corals in most cases, but their constant search for food can stress or damage the coral.

 They will eat invertebrates like shrimp and snails, so they shouldn’t be kept with any invertebrates that they can easily swallow.
-Lunare Wrasse do eat pests like bristle worms though, so if you do have an invertebrate infestation they can be a big help in those situations.
+Lunare Wrasse does eat pests like bristle worms though, so if you do have an invertebrate infestation they can be a big help in those situations.

 The Lunare Wrasse should be kept in a tank that holds 75 gallons at a minimum, and the tank should have a tight-fitting lid since they are well-known escape artists.
 They also will reach a maximum adult size of 10-inches, so they should only be housed with other large fish that can’t easily be eaten.